Sofie8/VERTHY/projects-ag/grape.md

     <!-- Learn more reference -->
     <div style="text-align:center; margin-top:2rem; font-size:0.9rem; color:#64748b;">
-      Would you like to learn more?
-Visit
+      Interested to know more about the vitisgen3 project:
-      <a href="https://vitisgen3.umn.edu/" target="_blank">https://vitisgen3.umn.edu/</a>.
+      <a href="https://vitisgen3.umn.edu/" target="_blank">vitisgen3/</a>.
     </div>
   </div>
 </div>